-Rheumatology/GIM training is a 5 year highly competitive programme with ST3 level entry.
-Historically the programme has trained both dually accredited rheumatologist/physicians as well as single accredited rheumatologists.
-The current rotations however encourage all trainees to accredit in Rheumatology and GIM in keeping with national targets.
+Rheumatology/GIM training is a 4 year highly competitive programme with ST4 level entry.
 Progression through the programme will be assessed by an annual ARCP.

 The Nuffield Orthopaedic Centre; Oxford

 There are 2 clinical posts based at the NOC (plus a Clinical Lecturer post).
-This post provides excellent training in general rheumatology as well as access to training in multiple sub-specialties including; Spondyloarthropathies, Vasculitis, Paediatric Rheumatology and Metabolic Bone disease.
+This post provides excellent training in general rheumatology as well as access to training in multiple sub-specialties including; Spondyloarthropathies, Vasculitis, Connective tissue disease, Paediatric and transition Rheumatology, Sports and Exercise Medicine and Metabolic Bone disease.
 On call is for Rheumatology only.